KumariOSdeveloper/DogBreedBuddy/README.md

 GET 'https://dog.ceo/api/breeds/list'
 GET 'https://dog.ceo/api/breed/{name}/images'

-Technologies Used
+## Technologies Used

 The app is built with the following:
-	•	Swift - programming language for iOS development.
+•Swift - programming language for iOS development.
-	•	UIKit - this is an iOS framework used to build user interface.
+•UIKit - this is an iOS framework used to build user interface.
 The user interfaces were built using Storyboard, UITableView, UICollectionView.
-	•	Asynchronous URLSession - this is used to make calls to the API and to get responses / data which are then implemented in the app.
+•Asynchronous URLSession - this is used to make calls to the API and to get responses / data which are then implemented in the app.
-	•	SDWebImage - This is a third party library which is asynchronous image downloader used to fetch random images from the URL endpoint and also provides caching.
+•SDWebImage - This is a third party library which is asynchronous image downloader used to fetch random images from the URL endpoint and also provides caching.
-	•	UserDefault -  Implemented to save users' favorite breeds locally, allowing users to retain their preferences even after restarting the app.
+•UserDefault -  Implemented to save users' favorite breeds locally, allowing users to retain their preferences even after restarting the app.

 ## Installation